“I’ve noticed that you’ve been late on a few deadlines recently…

-However, when it comes to addressing a poor performance issue like the above example, the conversation can be much more challenging.
+However, when it comes to addressing a poor performance issue like the above example, the conversation can be more challenging.

-Just because you need to address a critical situation, doesn’t mean the conversation needs to be difficult.
-It’s actually a fantastic opportunity to build trust.
+Just because you need to address a critical situation, doesn’t mean the conversation needs to be difficult…it’s actually a fantastic opportunity to build trust.

 The way you approach critical conversations paints a good picture of how you approach your role as a leader.

-Step 1: Create a safe environment.
+1).
+Create a safe environment.

 - Are the conditions right for a fruitful exchange: time, place, situation?